Collective flow of fermionic impurities immersed in a Bose-Einstein Condensate

 The fermion collective modes are summarized in Fig.~\ref{fig:collective2}.
-For strong interactions, regardless of their sign ($|a_\text{BF}|\,{>}\,350\,a_0$, with $a_0$ being the Bohr radius), the fermions exclusively respond at the BEC's hydrodynamic superfluid modes and show no signal of their own collisionless mode.
-For weaker interactions, we observe a mean-field like shift of the fermion frequency proportional to the sign of the interaction, which for strong repulsive interactions merges with the BEC's breathing mode at $2\omega_\perp^{\text{B}}$ and becomes spectrally indistinguishable.
-We note that at strong repulsive interactions we observe a dispersive - rather than absorptive - feature in the fermionic response at the BEC quadrupole mode (Fig.~\ref{fig:collective1}).
+For scattering lengths beyond $|a_\text{BF}|\,{>}\,350\,a_0$ (with $a_0$ being the Bohr radius), the fermions exclusively respond at the BEC's hydrodynamic superfluid modes and show no signal of their own collisionless mode.
+For weaker interactions, we observe a mean-field like shift of the fermion frequency proportional to the sign of the interaction, which for repulsive interactions merges with the BEC's breathing mode at $2\omega_\perp^{\text{B}}$ and becomes spectrally indistinguishable.
+We note that at repulsive interactions above 170\,$a_0$ we observe a dispersive - rather than absorptive - feature in the fermionic response at the BEC quadrupole mode (Fig.~\ref{fig:collective1} and extended dataset \cite{Supplement}).
 This Fano-type behavior can be understood from coherent coupling of the fermionic and bosonic mode \cite{theory_paper}.
+At interactions stronger than measured here, $\sim$900\,$a_0$, phase separation is predicted to occur~\cite{Viverit2000,Supplement}.